24SP-UNO-Capstone/Milestone1/OpenCTI - Docker.md

 Paste it into the bottom of your project's docker-compose, make sure to fill in the required fields.
   - Required fields are:
     - OPENCTI_TOKEN
+      - This will be the "API Key" for the user account associated with the connector.
+The documentation indicates it is best practice to create a new user account in the connector group for each unique data connector.
+    - CONNECTOR_ID
+      - Unique ID generated for the docker connector.
+Can be generated via `[Guid]::NewGuid().Guid`
     - ALIENVAULT_API_KEY
     - ALIENVAULT_PULSE_START_TIMESTAMP (Use today's date or you will get a lot of results)